bchiha/TEC-1G-MJ/Software/Games/GOL.md

 Use the **MON3 INTEL Hex Load** to load the program.
 After loading, exit the Main Menu by pressing **AD** on the Hexpad or **ESC** on the Matrix Keyboard, which will take you to the address ``4000H``.
 Press the **GO** button, or the **ENTER** key on the Matrix keyboard to start the program.

 ## Code
 [Download the Assembly Language File](GOL.z80) and examine or change the code and compile your own flavour.
+If you make any significant changes, consider providing an update to this repo.

+### Suggested Modifications
+A life counter:  Count how many cycles a "civilisation" lives before going extinct or becoming stable.